lytical/lyt-spa/README.md

 5) launch your host of choice: in the root folder, either execute `npm run-script start-node`[^1] or `npm run-script start-core`.
 6) lauch your browser and navigate to the host site http://localhost:5000/.

-[^1]: the client is code by default for signalr websockets. running the *nodejs* host, requires client code changes. [read more...](/cli#configure-for-sockjs-node-server)
+[^1]: the client is coded by default for signalr websockets. running the *nodejs* host, requires client code changes. [read more...](/cli#configure-for-sockjs-node-server)

 the following outlines relevant directories and files for getting started.